PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 ``print_after`` function of the example above use ``output.value`` and ``decision.value`` to access the `value
 <Mechanism_Base.value>` parameter of the ``output`` and ``decision`` Mechanisms, respectively (more specifically, they
-access the first element of the output Mechanism's value, ``output.value[0]``, and the first and second elements of the decison Mechanism's `value <MechanismBase.value>`).
+access the first element of the output Mechanism's value, ``output.value[0]``, and the first and second elements of the decison Mechanism's `value <Mechanism_Base.value>`).
 This returns their most recently assigned values.
 However, as an instance of the `Parameters` class, a parameter can be `stateful <Parameter.stateful>`, which means it can have more than one value associated with it.
 For example, PsyNeuLink has the capacity to execute the same Component in different `contexts <Parameter_statefulness>`, either as part of different Compositions or, within the same